Nargajuna/DreamSaberVR/README.md

 # Forked by nstolmaker!

+Adding some stuff to the readme to hopefully help others get it up and running.

 I've made a Quest build that works.
 You have to copy some songs folders into /storage/emulated/0/Android/data/com.quest.opensabervr/files/Playlists/ -- but after you do that it should work!

+## Assumptions

+0a.
+I built this using Unity 2019.2.4f1.
+The oculus SDK is baked in, so you shouldn't need to add that.
+0b.
+You'll probably need all the other Android SDK tools, so this guide assumes you have them already and that you've successfully built *something* and had it run on your Quest.

+1. You will need to set up some Oculus stuff to get this to compile.
+Go get an oculus developer account, generate a key and put the sig file in:
+Assets/Plugins/Android/assets/oculussig_ABCDE(file_goes_here)
+2. One song comes with the build.
+It will also look for songs in your BeatOnData folder.
+So it might just magically find your custom songs.
+If not, you will need to put songs into the android data folder: /storage/emulated/0/Android/data/com.quest.opensabervr/files/Playlists

+## NOTES!

+It probably wont build for SteamVR anymore.
+It shouldn't be hard to fix that, but I do not have any devices to test with, so I'm not supporting anything except Quest for the moment.

+# ORIGINAL README:

 ![alt text](https://img.itch.zone/aW1nLzIxNzU5MTkucG5n/original/88KBuM.png "")
 # Development stopped